apify/apify-docs/docs/crawling_basics/processing_data.md

 writeFileSync('dataset.xlsx', xlsx);
 ```

 It doesn't even have to be a dataset created by the Apify SDK.
-You can use this method to convert any JSON array to a CSV, XLSX and so on.
+You can use this method to convert any JSON array to a CSV, XLSX, and so on.

 ## [](#wrap) Wrap up 💥